Podiatrist

 Look for job vacancies at:

-Specialist recruitment agencies such as Maxxima also advertise vacancies.
+Specialist recruitment agencies such as Pulse also advertise vacancies.

 Professional development

-A requirement of maintaining your registration with the HCPC is to carry out continuing professional development (CPD) over a two-year period.
-You'll need to prove you have kept your skills and knowledge up to date and will have to accurately record any CPD activities that you carry out.
+A requirement of maintaining your registration with the HCPC is to carry out continuing professional development (CPD) throughout your career.
+Learning should be completed on a regular basis and should cover a variety of activities.
+You will be required to accurately record any CPD activities that you complete.

 Membership of relevant professional bodies provides access to a range of CPD opportunities.
 These can include regional and national training events, courses, seminars and conferences where you can network and share ideas with other podiatrists.
 They also provide other services including insurance and member welfare.
 Relevant bodies include:

-With experience and further HCPC-approved training at Masters level, it's possible to register with the HCPC as a podiatrist practising podiatric surgery.
-For a list of courses see the HCPC list of approved programmes.
+With experience and further HCPC-approved training and qualifications at Masters level, it's possible to register with the HCPC as a podiatrist practising podiatric surgery.
+Find out more about podiatric surgery.

-Part-time courses in areas such as business skills, marketing and financial management may be helpful if you're considering self-employment.
+Part-time courses in areas such as business skills, marketing and financial management may be helpful if you're considering setting up your own podiatry practice.

 Career prospects